Thousands Return to Campus for Alumni Weekend

-Glenn Staub came to see Travis Roy, and was glad he did.
+Glenn Staub came to see Travis Roy.
 A professional fitness trainer in Tarrytown, N.Y., Staub (SMG’87) is a longtime admirer of Roy’s personal strength.
 Roy was a freshman hockey player in 1995 when he crashed into the boards 11 seconds into his first college game, leaving him paralyzed from the neck down.
-Roy (COM’00), who now runs a nonprofit dedicated to enhancing the lives of people with spinal cord injuries, was one of four alumni honored on Saturday at Alumni Weekend’s 65th Annual Alumni Awards.
+Roy (COM’00), who now runs a nonprofit dedicated to enhancing the lives of people with spinal cord injuries, was one of four alumni honored in October at Alumni Weekend’s 65th Annual Alumni Awards.

 “I really just wanted to see him,” said Staub.
 “He’s incredible.”
-Staub, who has been to several alumni events, even brought two of his clients, “huge hockey fans,” he said, who were eager to see the men’s hockey contest against UMass on Saturday night.
+Staub, who has been to several alumni events, even brought two of his clients, “huge hockey fans,” he said, who were eager to see that weekend’s men’s hockey contest against UMass.

-Staub was one of roughly 5,000 alumni who came back to the Charles River Campus and the Medical Campus for Alumni Weekend, despite warnings of an unseasonably early winter storm.
-Steven Hall, vice president of alumni relations, said the turnout was several times as large as similar events a few years ago.
+Staub was one of roughly 5,000 alumni who came back to the Charles River and Medical Campuses for Alumni Weekend, October 28–30.
+Steven Hall, vice president for alumni relations, said the turnout was several times larger than similar events a few years ago.

 “There really is a palpable energy among the BU alumni population, and it was on full display,” said Hall.
 “There was something for everyone, but the highlight of the weekend was BU’s first Celebration of Black Alumni, with special events focused on the amazing legacy of African American alumni.”

-The celebration began on Thursday with a talk by Walter Fluker (GRS’88), the Martin Luther King, Jr., Professor of Ethical Leadership at the School of Theology, about the role of King (GRS’55, Hon.’59) in the civil rights movement.
+The celebration began with a talk by Walter Fluker (GRS’88), the Martin Luther King, Jr., Professor of Ethical Leadership at the School of Theology, about the role of King (GRS’55, Hon.’59) in the civil rights movement.
 Fluker spoke at the Howard Gotlieb Archival Research Center, where the University’s extensive King collection was on display.
-The theme, which recognized BU’s more than century-long education of African American leaders, carried through several events, including an African cooking demonstration; a class featuring Dan Charnas (CAS’89), the author of The Big Payback: The History of the Business of Hip-Hop; a jazz brunch; and a barbecue dinner on Saturday, at which Pulitzer Prize winner Isabel Wilkerson, a College of Communication professor of journalism, talked about her book The Warmth of Other Suns: The Epic Story of America’s Great Migration.
+The theme, which recognized BU’s more than century-long education of African American leaders, carried through several events, including an African cooking demonstration; a class featuring Dan Charnas (CAS’89), author of The Big Payback: The History of the Business of Hip-Hop; a jazz brunch; and a barbecue dinner on Saturday, at which Pulitzer Prize winner Isabel Wilkerson, a College of Communication professor of journalism, talked about her award-winning book The Warmth of Other Suns: The Epic Story of America’s Great Migration.
 The book details the migration of African Americans from the South to the rest of the country from 1915 to 1970.

-On Friday evening, former New York Times op-ed page writer Bob Herbert delivered the third annual Howard Zinn Memorial Lecture (watch the video below).
-Speaking before a crowd of several hundred alumni, students, and faculty, Herbert, who is African American, described Zinn as a personal hero, and praised him for “a mind that sliced right through the most contentious issues.”
+Former New York Times op-ed writer Bob Herbert delivered the third annual Howard Zinn Memorial Lecture.
+Speaking before a crowd of several hundred alumni, students, and faculty, Herbert, who is African American, described Zinn as a personal hero and praised him for “a mind that sliced right through the most contentious issues.”

 “Things have to change in this society,” Herbert warned.
 “My message tonight is that conditions do not have to be this way.
 We have the power to change.
 But that will require a real lift.”

-Herbert urged the audience to take a cue from Occupy Wall Street and all the other protest movements out there.
-He said the mainstream press must listen more carefully to progressive voices, and he decried what he says is a nation in which the top one percent control the majority of the nation’s wealth.
-In one of the most electrifying moments of the evening, Herbert told the audience: “Read my lips.
+Herbert urged the audience to take a cue from Occupy Wall Street and other protest movements.
+He said the mainstream press must listen more carefully to progressive voices, and he decried what he says is a nation in which the top one percent controls the majority of the nation’s wealth.
+In one of the evening’s most electrifying moments, Herbert told the audience: “Read my lips.
 Redistribute the wealth.”